bhargysh/my-prezzos/explain-analyze.md

 ---

 ## Bubble up x3
-- `Sort` includes info about the algorithm and whether it was done in memory or on disk and amount of memory needed
+- `Sort` includes info about the algorithm
+    - whether it was done in memory or on disk,
+    - and the amount of memory needed

 ```sql
 Sort Method: quicksort  Memory: 1783kB